wecing/c4/README.md

 - Preprocessor (`pp`): complete
 - IR Emitter (`cc`): mostly complete
 - Optimizer (`opt`): SSA construction / destruction only
-- Assembler (`as`): X86-64 instruction selection & register allocation only
+- Assembler (`as`): X86-64 instruction selection & register allocation only (i.e. no asm generation)

 `cc` also supports emitting LLVM IR.
 With the LLVM backend, `c4` is able to compile Lua 5.3.0.